Vikash-8090-Yadav/Minds/README.md

 Bot: Debugging your solution...
 ```

+Note: The dataset used in this chatbot code is taken from Kaggle : https://www.kaggle.com/datasets/gzipchrist/leetcode-problem-dataset
 ## How to run this Chatbot ?

 1. Run the Mindsdb platform via Docker or Locally.
 2. Copy and paste the code present in the Main.txt

+For the full information about this chatbot refer to this blog: https://omega1.hashnode.dev/presenting-minds-your-path-to-acing-technical-interviews
 ## Sample works of Minds CHatbot

 **Interacting with the user **